gaspo53/flux_docs/README.md

    </code>
 </pre>

-After doing that, you have to set-up a VirtualHost.
+Now, you have to set-up a VirtualHost.
 As an example, you have to make one like this:
 <pre>
   <code>
       &lt;virtualhost *:80&gt;